Having survived tax season, thousands of CPAs are flocking to beach resorts for 11 months of relaxation, cocktails and resting on their laurels.

 OK, not quite.

 But that seems to be the general assumption.
-In reality, public accountants have plenty to do throughout the year.
+In reality, public accountants have plenty to do throughout the year, whether it's tax time or not.
 Organizations have audits, strategic financial planning, bookkeeping and many other tasks to deal with year-round.
 So what does a CPA do after April 15?
 Read on to find out.

 Financial advising and consulting